-International Baccalaureate\ | Baccalauréat International\ | Bachillerato Internacional\
+International Baccalaureate | Baccalauréat International | Bachillerato Internacional

-Please read this guide carefully!
-Within this Student and Parent Guide you will find answers to many common CAS-related questions.
-It contains CAS directives directly from the IBO as well as items specific to your expectations as a student at the School of the Nations.
-You are also expected to read the Creativity, activity and service guidepublished by the IBO for deeper detail and information on the program.
+Please read this handbook carefully!
+Within this Student and Parent Handbook you will find answers to many common CAS-related questions.
+It contains CAS directives directly from the IB as well as items specific to the expectations of you as a student at the School of the Nations.
+You are also expected to read the Creativity, activity, service guide for students graduating in 2017 and after published by the IBO for deeper detail and information on the program.
 After you have read these two guides, if there is something you don't know... don't let it go!
-Schedule a meeting with your adviser or coordinator as soon as you can and get your answers.
+Schedule a meeting with your advisor or coordinator as soon as you can and get your answers.